-2023 was a year of meaningful change for our company and the financial services industry as a whole.
-The industry saw four domestic and one international bank failures during the year, highlighting the deposit, liquidity, and capital challenges the industry is facing.
-Given this challenging environment, our team delivered sound earnings in 2023, ended the year with strong capital and liquidity levels, stayed true to our strategic plan, and completed many initiatives to bolster our future success.
+2024 presented many dramatic issues for all banks, including a persistently high-interest rate environment that carried through most of the year as well as volatile market conditions.
+Despite these challenges, our team delivered sound earnings in 2024 of \$12.6 million, ended the year with strong capital and liquidity levels, stayed true to our strategic plan, and completed many initiatives to bolster our future success.